-Investor Class Shares Class I Shares • The Fund reschange or winitial investr Classification, in purchased the \$3,000, except: \$1,000,000, except: The Fund reserves the right to change or waive the minimum initial investment amount for Investor Class Shares in its sole discretion, including for Shares purchased through fee-based • \$250 for clients of financial intermediaries and family offices that have accounts holding Class I Shares with an aggregate value of at least \$1,000,000 (or that are expected to reach this level). investment advisory or wrap fee programs.
-No minimum initial investment for certain employer-sponsored retirement plans and bank or broker-affiliated trust departments. • The Fund reserves the right to change or waive the minimum initial investment amount for Class I Shares in its sole discretion, including for Shares purchased through fee-based investment advisory or wrap fee programs.
+Investor Class Shares Class I Shares change or waive the minimur initial investment amount for Investor Class Shares in its so discretion, including for Shar \$3,000, except: \$1,000,000, except: The Fund reserves the right to change or waive the minimum initial investment amount for Investor Class Shares in its sole discretion, including for Shares purchased through fee-based • \$250 for clients of financial intermediaries and family offices that have accounts holding Class I Shares with an aggregate value of at least \$1,000,000 (or that are expected to reach this level). , , No minimum initial investment for certain employer-sponsored retirement plans and bank or broker-affiliated trust departments.
+The Fund reserves the right to change or waive the minimum initial investment amount for Class I Shares in its sole discretion, including for Shares purchased through fee-based investment advisory or wrap fee programs.
 Minimum Subsequent Investment \$250 None

 If you own your shares directly, you may redeem your shares on any day that the New York Stock Exchange (the "NYSE") is open for business (a "Business Day") by contacting the Fund directly by mail at: Kopernik Funds, P.O.
-Box 219009, Kansas City, MO 64121-9009 (Express Mail Address: Kopernik Funds, c/o SS&C Global Investor & Distribution Solutions, Inc., 430 West 7th Street, Kansas City, MO 64105) or telephone at: 855-887-4KGI.
+Box 219009, Kansas City, MO 64121-9009 (Express Mail Address: Kopernik Funds, c/o SS&C Global Investor & Distribution Solutions, Inc., 801 Pennsylvania Avenue, Suite 219009, Kansas City, MO 64105-1307) or telephone at: 855-887-4KGI.